 The town of St. Amvrosios is located 20 miles east of Kyrenia.
 It is surrounded by green valleys, the Pentadaktylos mountain range and the beautiful coast of the Mediterranean sea.
 Before 1974 it had more than 3,000 residents.
 The famous apricots (Chrysomila) were its main produce and underpinned the economy and social life of the village.

 The village was designed in such a way that all main roads started from the edges of the village, ended up in the massive Village square which was the Heart of Ayios Amvrosios.
 Here were all the main coffee bars where men would sip their coffees and play cards, there was the main supermarket coop(Sinergatiko), other retail outlets, barber and taylor shops etc. However the most magnificent building was undoubtedly the massive and architecturally brilliant, church of Ayios Amvrosios.
-The church was build in 1800?? and had two bell towers.
+The church has two bell towers.
 The old bell tower with one of the sweetest sounding bells in Cyprus.
 Click Kambana to hear the original bell.
-The new tower was build on top of the old one around 1900?? with its own ‘new’ bell, which unfortunately was no match of the old one.
+The new tower was build on top of the old one later on with its own ‘new’ bell, which unfortunately was no match of the old one.

 Ayios Amvrosios was a small paradise on earth.
 It was surrounded by breathtaking nature, the blue sea on the north side and and the ever green pine and cypress forest and rocky cliffs of Pendadaktylos on the north.
 On either side – South and west of it were many beautiful valleys full of aprico, olive groves and many other trees and plants.
 The inhabitants, were mostly farmers.
 They produced almost everything, olives, olive oil, carobs greins, all types of fruit, wild mashroups, asparagus, green and the list goes on.
 However the most celebrated of all the produce of Ayios Amvrosios was its apricot.
 This was famous throughout Cyprus for its unique taste and the many of its varieties were used for different things other than just a juicy fruit, if for jam, conserve, dried etc. Such was its importance to the village and its people both financially and in terms of prestige that the municipality was organising every year an Apricot festival to celebrate this great product.
 Of course no festival would be complete without a music and folk dancing and the Ayiamvrosites created an apricot song and a unique apricot dance that became the pinacle of the event.